The macOS operating system has the following disk management systems:

 CoreStorage is a logical volume management system.

-R‑Studio supports all these technologies and can unlock their encrypted volumes (hard drives and images).
+R‑Studio supports all these technologies and can unlock their encrypted volumes (drives and images).

 To unlock the volume

 |1.||Right-click the encrypted volume and select Unlock encrypted drive on the shortcut menu.|

 |2.||Enter the password on the Unlock encrypted drive dialog box|